cognitivepsychology/learn-tutorials/Contributing.md

 ### Case B: Update meta information of an existing page

-That is, a page's title (seen in your browser's header), meta description and breadcrumb title (and maybe more fields in the future).
+That is, a page's title (seen in browsers' window header), meta description and breadcrumb title (and maybe more fields in the future).

 #### B-0.
 Find corresponding `config.json` JSON file

 All meta information of a given page is stored in one `config.json` JSON file located in the `published/` subfolder.
-The full directory path is:
+The full path is given by:

 ```
 learn_tutorials/<content-directory>/published/includes/<url-of-tutorial-page>/config.json